syncfusion-content/xamarin-docs/Xamarin/ListView/Selection.md

 ---
 layout: post
 title: Selection in Syncfusion SfListView
-description: Describes about the selection behavior of SfListView and how it can be handled and customized.
+description: This section describes about the selection behavior of SfListView and how it can be handled and customized.
 platform: xamarin
 control: SfListView
 documentation: ug